Meds (album)

 Meds is the fifth studio album by British alternative rock band Placebo.
 It was recorded from late 2005 to early 2006 and released on 13 March 2006 by record label Virgin in most countries, although it was released three days earlier in Australia and New Zealand.
 Illegal copies had previously been available on the Internet since 17 January 2006.

 Meds reached number 7 in the UK Albums Chart, and received a generally favourable reaction from music critics.
 It also became Placebo's first album to chart on the US Billboard 200, where it reached number 180.
 Four singles were released from the album: "Because I Want You", "Song to Say Goodbye", "Infra-Red" and "Meds".
-This is the band's final album to featured the original drummer Steve Hewitt.
+This is the band's final album to feature drummer Steve Hewitt.

 Content

 Placebo had planned to record a more electronic, keyboard-driven sound for their new album; however, producer Dimitri Tikovoi suggested a back-to-basics approach, which Brian Molko recounted in Zero:

 It was our producer's agenda really, which we didn't really know about until we got into the studio. [...]
 We were in a place that was very much about samplers and computers and vintage synthesizers.
 This recording session really became about playing again.
 We were in an old-school studio so there were no real tricks to hide behind.

 On the theme of the record, Molko says:

 I think there's a lot of songs about the dangers and effects of drinking [alcohol]. [...]
 "Infra-Red"'s about that, when you get very drunk and you've got a bee in your bonnet about something, and this vengeful quality emerges.
 You start thinking about people who've done you wrong and [want] to set the record straight.